thomazyazima/thomazyazima.github.io/week-1/3-think-about-time/README.md

 After you've gotten a glimpse of the lay of the land, go back and spend more time with anything that sounded interesting.
 You should have a decent idea about what is out there, so now you can explore the areas that really interest you.

-## Release 2: Reflect + Email
+## Release 2: Reflect
 Answer the questions in your [reflection file](my_reflection.md).
-The more thorough you are the more you'll gain from this.
+The more thorough you are the more you'll gain.

-## Release 3: Email your Accountability Group
-Send an email to your accountability group with your reflection.